jwbuurlage/Bulk/docs/pages/api/environment/available_processors.md

 ## Return value

-An `int` containing the number of available processors.
+- `int`: The number of available processors.